qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 ## Api info

-An App Authenticated [GET /api] can be used to get the api version and the current address of the [Node Create Endpoint].
+An unauthorized [GET /api] can be used to get the api version and the current address of the [Node Create Endpoint].

 # Nodes